About This Project

-View the disaggregated global indicators, and experience the dashboard through the Biodiversity Indicators Dashboard Initial Prototype.
+View the disaggregated global indicators and experience the Biodiversity Indicators Dashboard here.

 A car’s dashboard provides a quick status update on essential data like speed, fuel level, and temperature, enabling you to make quick, ongoing adjustments as you progress safely to your destination.
 In 2010, 193 countries committed to reverse biodiversity loss through meeting conservation targets under the Convention on Biological Diversity (CBD), and they need a similar easy-to-understand system for monitoring key biodiversity indicators and guiding course corrections toward those targets.
 With high demand for biodiversity indicator information but uneven availability, many nations need support to strengthen their capacity to measure the indicators.
 NatureServe is helping to develop the indicators needed for the assessments and the dashboard tool that will make them easier to interpret.

 The long-term goals of the program are to:

 - Establish regional dashboard assessments for reporting on trends in biodiversity across a “pressure–state–response–benefits” indicator framework